cs1302uga/cs1302-tutorials/maven.md

    `src/main/java/cs1302/mvn/App.java`.
 The last file that you see above, `pom.xml`, contains the configuration settings / metadata for the Project Object Model (POM), which is what Maven uses to do its magic.

+1. In the future, you might try omitting the `-B` (batch mode) and subsequent options to use Maven's interactive mode.
+Instead of specifiying some of the project properies as command-line options, Maven will prompt you for their values.

 ## Updating the POM